(NAR) VOL. 7 NO. 2 / APRIL-JUNE 1996

 (i) Other factors affecting the probability of the accused to appear at the trial.

 (a) Where correccional or afflictive penalties are imposed for the offense, the amount of bail shall be based on the maximum of the penalty, multiplied by P2,000.00.
-A fraction of a year shall be rounded-off to one year.3.
-Where the penalty is imprisonment and fine, the bail shall be computed based upon the penalty of imprisonment, not upon the fine.
+A fraction of a year shall be rounded-off to one year.

 Ex.: The penalty imposable is Arresto Mayor, which ranges from 1 month and 1 day to 6 months.
 Since the maximum is 6 months, the same shall be rounded-off to 1 year.
 One (1) year multiplied by P2,000.00, the bail to be recommended shall be P2,000.00.